Self-Supervised Representation Learning via Latent Graph Prediction

 \red{\paragraph{Performance comparison with BGRL on transductive tasks.} From the experimental perspective, we admit that BGRL is a quite strong baseline method for transductive tasks.
 As the results are already on the same level as the performance of supervised training, it is very difficult to further obtain significant improvements.
 However, when it comes to inductive tasks, where there is still a significant gap between the performance of BGRL and supervised learning, our method is able to bring significant improvements in performance.
 Therefore, we argue that the non-significant performance boost on some transductive datasets does not degrade our main conclusion about the effectiveness of our method and the contribution of our work.}

-\red{\paragraph{Unattributed graphs.} Although, in this work, we mainly focus graphs with attributed nodes, there exists cases where the nodes are unattributed and its all information are contained in the graph topology, especially for some graph-level datasets.
+\red{\paragraph{Unattributed graphs.} Although, in this work, we mainly focus on graphs with attributed nodes, there exist cases where the nodes are unattributed and all information is contained in the graph topology, especially for some graph-level datasets.
 In such cases, we follow a common solution to consider the one-hot vectors of node degrees as the node attributes and our objective performs reconstruction on the node degree.
 To avoid inconsistency between training and testing graphs in their range of degrees, we introduce thresholds to the node degrees, \textit{i.e.}, the degree of a node is considered as $k$ if it exceeds $k$.
-The current solution can capture topological information of a graph at some degree.
+The current solution can capture the topological information of a graph to some degree.
 However, there can be better solutions capturing full topological information of graphs.